united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 28. Drag an mqtt out node from the palette to the flow.
 29. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server, you can leave the topic empty as we have already set it in the function node.
-30. Connect the function node from step 25 to the mqtt node.
+30. Connect the *state-change-publisher* function node to the mqtt node.
 31. Now we will create the producer functions.
 32. Drag a function node from the palette to the flow.
 This function will increase the produced amount.
-33. Double-click the function node and set the following code:
+33. Double-click the function node, set the name `produced-amount-incrementar`, and set the following code:
 ```javascript
 // Assuming that the producing isn't failing this works
 const produced = msg.payload.produced + 1;